 The push-mode core sampling system was placed in a stand-down earlier this year as a result of an inadequate sample recovery.
 Subsequently, engineering studies and the use of an outside panel of drilling, sampling, and characterization experts was assembled to bring industry expertise to the program.
-To date significant gains in sample recovery have not been achieved, and the selection of an appropriate hydrostatic fluid remains an issue.
+The bit and sampler design has been modified.
 The push-mode core sampling is scheduled to resume in March 1994 provided the DOE "hold" on the systems use is removed.
-If poor push-mode recovery should still exist, the Characterization Program will pursue other options.
-One option is to modify of the pushmode truck safety assessment.
-If this occurs, tanks which are covered by the current safety assessment will be sampled in lieu of the selected push-mode tanks, and extra sampling shifts will be added to compensate for the lost capability.
-In addition, WHC has begun to modify the current push-mode safety assessment as a contingency, and will complete the assessment by March 1994.
+If poor push-mode recovery should still exist, extra sampling shifts will be added to the rotary-mode sampling truck to compensate for the lost capability.
 Sampling procedures are also being reviewed with outside drilling experts, as well as contractor staff, to determine whether operational procedures can be modified to improve sampling recovery.
 This review will be completed by June 1994.
 If these fail, preliminary indications are that it would be faster to build a new rotary sampling truck than to modify the push-mode truck, due to the fixed contamination on the truck and the age of the equipment.
 If this becomes necessary all efforts to accelerate acquisitions of a new system will be made.